Politics of Bristol

 The city of Bristol, England, is a unitary authority, represented by four MPs representing seats wholly within the city boundaries.
-As well as these, Filton and Bradley Stoke covers the northern urban fringe in South Gloucestershire and the north eastern urban fringe is in the Kingswood constituency.
-The overall trend of both local and national representation became left of centre during the latter 20th century, but there was a shift to the right in the 2010 general election (although this was not reflected in the local elections).
+The overall trend of both local and national representation became left of centre during the latter 20th century.
 The city has a tradition of local activism, with environmental issues and sustainable transport being prominent issues in the city.

-On 3 May 2012, Bristol held a referendum to decide whether the city should have a directly elected mayor to replace the leader elected by councillors.
-The result was announced on 4 May.
-41,032 voted for an elected mayor and 35,880 voted against, with a turnout of 24%.
-An election for the new post was held on 15 November 2012, with Independent candidate George Ferguson becoming the first Mayor of Bristol.

-In 2017 the West of England Combined Authority and Mayor of the West of England were created covering the local authorities of Bristol, South Gloucestershire, and Bath and North East Somerset.
+In 2017, the West of England Combined Authority and Mayor of the West of England were created covering the local authorities of Bristol, South Gloucestershire, and Bath and North East Somerset.
 Powers include transport and strategic planning for the combined areas.

-Because of the 2020 COVID-19 pandemic, elections for the Mayor of Bristol, Bristol City Council councillors, and the Avon and Somerset Police and Crime Commissioner have been delayed from 2020 to May 2021, with current post holders terms extended by a year and the following terms shortened by a year.

 City Council

 The City of Bristol is a ceremonial county governed by a unitary authority; Bristol City Council.
-The city is divided into 35 wards, which each elect one, two or three councillors for a four-year term (depending on the population of the ward).
+The city is divided into 34 wards, which each elect one, two or three councillors (depending on the population of the ward) for a four-year term.
 The whole council is elected every four years.
-The election due in 2020 was delayed until 2021 due to the Coronavirus pandemic.
-Prior to 2016 ward boundary changes, all wards had two councillors, one third of the councillors were elected three years in four, but as only one councillor from any ward stood at a time, two-thirds of wards were competed each election.

-The full council of 70 councillors has ultimate responsibility for establishing the decision making process and approving the Council's budget and policy framework.
+The full council of 70 councillors has ultimate responsibility for establishing the decision-making process and approving the council's budget and policy framework.
 The council meets at the City Hall (known as the Council House up until 2012).
 Full meetings are chaired by the Lord Mayor, a largely ceremonial role that does not hold direct power.
 The Lord Mayor is a councillor, elected annually in May by the council members.

-The elected mayor (not the Lord Mayor) acts as leader of the cabinet and appoints up to seven councillors as members.
-The cabinet is responsible for most day-to-day decisions though the elected Mayor retains the right to override cabinet votes.